johnshearing/bioelectocracy/README.md

       > * Trust in the Lord with all thine heart; and lean not unto thine own understanding.
       > * In all thy ways acknowledge him, and he shall direct thy paths.
     * The above indicates that the intelligence, the competencies, and the plan are stored in the collective intelligence rather than in the individual and that the individual is to trust in the collective intelligence.
-    * We are not being told to trust the collective intelligence which is Mac, but rather the collective intelligence that sits at the very top (the one made from all the smaller collective intelligences).
+    * We are **not** being told to trust the collective intelligence which is Mac, but rather the collective intelligence that sits at the very top - the one made from all the smaller collective intelligences.
 This is God.
     * Many will ask how one can know what path God is asking us to follow.
 That's easy - it's the choice that feels most like love and kindness during prayer and meditation when the mind is quiet.
 If none of your choices feel loving or kind then your mind is not quite enough.
 God will never send you a thought that doesn't feel loving and kind.
 Sit longer until your mind is quiet enough to hear what God is saying to you.
     * > Matthew 22:36-40 King James Version, The Great Commandment
       > * Master, which is the great commandment in the law?
-      > * Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
+      > * Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy [soul](https://johnshearing.github.io/unseen_creatures_which_feed_on_humans/#What_Is_The_Soul), and with all thy mind.
       > * This is the first and great commandment.
       > * And the second is like unto it, Thou shalt love thy neighbor as thyself.
       > * On these two commandments hang all the law and the prophets.